 If a defect occurred that caused sessions to be increased when they should not have been, it is possible you could get approved for a refund or credit for the next billing cycle.

 It is the responsibility of the customer and/or the site administrator(s) to configure the site responsibly and to be fully trained on the solution, and consult the documentation to understand default settings, configuration, customization work and how it could impact the site.
 The administrator(s) of the site are employees of your organization or in some cases could be delegated to a third party provider such as a partner or Oracle Consulting.

 ** Bear in mind that you will need to work with that vendor to specify your requirements for the design you envision so it does not increase session counts.

-Should there be a request to safelist IP addresses to prevent them from creating billable sessions, the request will need to be routed to your sales team who will need to get the appropriate approvals from Oracle headquarters, as the solution is billed based on sessions and user seats.
+Should there be a request to safelist IP addresses to prevent them from creating billable sessions, you will need to contact your Sales Account Manager who will need to get the appropriate approvals from Oracle headquarters, as the solution is billed based on sessions and user seats.